Metal, Wood and More: Tools and Tips for All Kinds of Cuts

 Cut With a Drill

 If you need to shorten a bolt, let your drill do the hard work.
 Spin two nuts onto the bolt, tightening them against each other.
 Then chuck the bolt into the drill and hold a hacksaw blade against the spinning bolt.
 The nuts help to steady the blade and clean off burrs when you unscrew them.
-Plus: Learn everything you need to know to get started welding.

 This 7-inch Titanium Coated Shear from Wiss cuts just about anything.
 The handles fit nicely in the hand, and it doesn’t take up much room in the pouch.
 They’re called “utility scissors” and we’ve cut banding straps, aluminum fascia and even a steel stud with them.
 You probably wouldn’t want to try that with regular scissors.